 As Jaymes Hanson mentioned, splitting up the cours was apparently due to production issues, which isn’t a surprise considering how Studio MAPPA already has more than enough projects on its plate leading up to 2023.
 There’s Attack On Titan: The Final Season Part 3, Jujutsu Kaisen Season 2, Vinland Saga Season 2, Campfire Cooking in Another World with my Absurd Skill, Zombieland Saga movie, Hell’s Paradise: Jigokuraku, Alice and Therese’s Illusion Factory, and the much-delayed Yuri on Ice movie.
 And these are just the previously confirmed projects that have been publicly announced!

-Assuming that the production is a split-cour and it was already scheduled out in advance in 2022, it’s possible that the Chainsaw Man Season 2 release date could be in Spring or Summer 2023.
-As previously mentioned, the second season would need to have more than 13 episodes, so it’s possible the 2nd season would need to start airing in late March 2023 or late June 2023.
+Assuming that the production is a split-cour and it was already scheduled out in advance in 2022, it’s possible that the Chainsaw Man Season 2 release date could be in Summer or Fall 2023.
+As previously mentioned, the second season would need to have more than 13 episodes, so it’s possible the 2nd season would need to start airing in late June 2023 or late September 2023.

 The next option is a large seasonal break, which assumes that ChifuyuMatsun0 is right about the Chainsaw Man Season 2 release date being in 2024.
 While it’s disappointing to wait a whole year the positive aspect of this scenario is that animation quality should not suffer from production scheduling issues.

 The final scenario depends on whether or not the Bomb Girl Arc is turned into a Chainsaw Man movie.
 After all, MAPPA would be eager for another financial windfall similar to the Jujutsu Kaisen 0 movie.